-Atlantic Tarpon, with their large, powerful bodies and athletic jumps, are very popular among anglers.
-Their popularity and abundance makes them tremendous economic drivers in most coastal regions around Florida, and in many other tropical and temperate regions.
-In the United States, some anglers exclusively target tarpon, and almost all fish are released alive.
-That's because tarpon aren't very good eating, and are much more valuable alive as part of a catch-and-release fishery so they can reproduce more tarpon for anglers to catch.
+Tarpon fisheries are tremendous economic drivers in most coastal regions around Florida, and in many other tropical and temperate regions.
+This migratory species is targeted as far north as the Chesapeake Bay, throughout the Gulf of Mexico, throughout the Caribbean, and in northern Atlantic waters of South America.

-Atlantic tarpon are a migratory species, targeted as far north as the Chesapeake Bay, throughout the Gulf of Mexico, throughout the Caribbean, and in northern Atlantic waters of South America.
-People from all over the world travel to these regions and spend lots of money in hopes of hooking a 6 foot (or larger!) tarpon and seeing one of its spectacular jumps.
-Many people are infatuated with the tarpon's great power and beauty.
+In the United States, some recreational anglers exclusively target tarpon, and almost all fish are released alive.
+That's because tarpon aren't very good eating, and are much more valuable alive as part of a catch-and-release fishery so they can reproduce more tarpon for fishermen to catch.
+Anglers from all over the world travel to Florida and other top tarpon fishing locations, spending lots of money, because they are infatuated with the tarpon's great power and beauty.
+The fish are cautious about biting, and when an angler successfully entices a tarpon to eat a fly, lure or bait, the resulting battle is one filled with electrifying, gill-rattling leaps, and long, fast runs.